This project will develop a solution to enable micro-adjustments to the fermentation process at a local distillery.

 Cory Batch, Electronics Instructor

-Cory Batch is a graduate of NIC's Industrial Automation program and is certified in residential, commercial and industrial electrical and instrumentation.
+Cory has been an instructor at NIC for 16 years.
+Cory is a graduate of NIC's Industrial Automation program and is certified in residential, commercial and industrial electrical and instrumentation.
 Cory has worked in the mining, food and beverage, pulp and paper industries, as well as working with BC Hydro, Delta Port Terminals and Westshore Terminals.
 He has additional certifications in home automation, networking, lighting control, powered blinds, cameras, security and HVAC.